 Rein in Sarcoma has received a $100,000 gift to establish the Hallie Anne Brown Sarcoma Educational Initiative.
-The gift was given by the Barbara Bradley Baekgaard Family Foundation through Todd and Kathy Brown, parents of Hallie Anne Brown who died from Osteosarcoma at the age of 16.
+The gift was given by the Barbara Bradley Baekgaard Family Foundation through Todd and Kathy Brown, parents of Hallie Anne Brown, who died from Osteosarcoma at the age of 16.

-Because of this new Initiative RIS plans to work with medical systems to provide accurate and understandable information that physicians and other medical personnel can use when first presented with a suspicious lump.
-This information will increase the number of patients who meet established guidelines are referred to specialty medical providers knowledgeable in the treatment of sarcoma—thus providing a seamless approach from diagnosis through treatment.
+Because of this new initiative, RIS plans to work with medical systems to provide accurate and understandable information that physicians and other medical personnel can use when first presented with a suspicious lump.
+This information will increase the number of patients who meet established guidelines and are referred to specialty medical providers knowledgeable in the treatment of sarcoma—thus providing a seamless approach from diagnosis through treatment.

 The Hallie Anne Brown Educational Initiative will enable RIS to refine protocols for best practices in sarcoma treatment, as well as fully develop and implement its educational marketing plan.
 The Medical Advisory Board and the Red Flags Committee is seeking input from physicians, health systems, other professional resources and program staff in this effort.